-In the context of climate breakdown and Indigenous reconciliation and resurgence, this juncture at which we all stand demands boldness.
-The out-of-the-box thinking that Dancemakers' new Board has named in their values of transformation remains to be fully satisfied.
 Returning to Ange Loft's question, what actions, positions, and responsibilities does Dancemakers choose to embody today to pursue good land relations - to be in right relations?
 What is Dancemaker's position on the funding it receives, knowing that Canada's wealth has been built on the resource extraction of Indigenous lands and the oppression of non-white non-able bodied peoples?

-How do colonial institutions enact right relations in how they allocate funding resources?
+How do cultural institutions enact right relations in how they allocate funding resources?